The Power of Visualization is Fascinating. But it Can Be Elusive too.

-Implicit Encoding – Consists of all the details we remember to produce an image in our mind without having made an effort to recall them.
+Implicit Encoding – Consists of all the details we remember to produce an image in our mind without making an effort to recall them.

 Perceptual Equivalence – Creating a mental image and looking at the object engages the same parts of our brains in very similar ways.

-Spatial Equivalence – We respond to our mental images in the same fashion as if we were relating to real objects or spaces.
+Spatial Equivalence – We respond to our mental images in the same fashion as if we relate to real objects or spaces.